EverythingOpenSource/our-community/working-groups.md

 ---

-## 🚀 How to Join a Workgroup
+## 🚀 How to Join a Working Group

-Joining a workgroup is simple and open to everyone.
+Joining a Working Group is simple and open to everyone.
 Here is how:

-1. **Find your workgroup** — browse the list above and pick the one that matches your interests and skills
+1. **Find your Working Group** — browse the list above and pick the one that matches your interests and skills
-2. **Visit the repository** — read the README to understand the workgroup's focus, current projects, and meeting schedule
+2. **Visit the repository** — read the README to understand the Working Group's focus, current projects, and meeting schedule
 3. **Introduce yourself** — open a GitHub Discussion or leave a comment in the introductions thread inside the repository
-4. **Join the Discord channel** — connect with workgroup members in real time
+4. **Join the Discord channel** — connect with Working Group members in real time
-5. **Attend a meeting** — show up to the next workgroup meeting and start getting involved
+5. **Attend a meeting** — show up to the next Working Group meeting and start getting involved

-You are welcome to join more than one workgroup.
+You are welcome to join more than one Working Group.
 Many contributors participate across multiple domains.

 ---

-## 💡 Propose a New Workgroup
+## 💡 Propose a New Working Group

-Do not see a workgroup that fits your area of interest?
+Do not see a Working Group that fits your area of interest?
 You can propose a new one.

-To propose a new workgroup:
+To propose a new Working Group:

 1. Open a [GitHub Discussion](https://github.com/EverythingOpenSource/community/discussions)
-   in the community repository with the label `workgroup-proposal`
+   in the community repository with the label `Working Group-proposal`
 2. Include the following in your proposal:
-   - The name and focus of the proposed workgroup
+   - The name and focus of the proposed Working Group
    - Why it is needed and who it would serve
    - How it differs from existing Working Groups
    - Whether you are willing to lead it or co-lead it
 3. The core team will review proposals and respond within two weeks

-A new workgroup needs at least one committed lead and a clear, distinct focus before it can be approved and launched.
+A new Working Group needs at least one committed lead and a clear, distinct focus before it can be approved and launched.

 ---

-## 📋 Workgroup Guidelines
+## 📋 Working Group Guidelines

 All Working Groups are expected to:

 - Meet at least once per month
-- Publish meeting notes in the workgroup repository within 48 hours of each meeting
+- Publish meeting notes in the Working Group repository within 48 hours of each meeting
 - Keep the repository README and resources up to date
 - Welcome new members warmly and make introductions easy